ZDSRepositories/dotwar/API_Manual.md

 ```

 ### /game/[name]/add_order
-Add an order to a vessel's list of pending orders.
+Add an order to a vessel's list of pending orders.\
+The order will be assigned an integer order ID.
+Order IDs start at 0 and new IDs are equal to the highest current ID + 1.

 Required parameters: `vessel` `authcode` `order`